MrBrunotte/foodictionary/readme.md

 ## **FEATURES**

-FOODictionary is build to be userfriendly and easy to use.
-The user is able to both register as a user with a personal section or the user can choose to use the site as a guest user.
+FOODictionary is build to be user friendly and easy to use.
+The user is able to both register as a user and get access to a personal section or the user can choose to use the site as a guest user.
 The guest user will only be able to look at recipes and find random recipes.
-The registered user will be able to interact with the site and save, edit and delete recipes.
-The logged in user will also be able to save recipes to a favorite section for quick and easy access.
+The registered user will be able to interact with the site and save, edit and delete recipes the user will also be able to add/remove recipes to a favorite recipe page for quick and easy access.

 ### **Existing features**

 #### **Navigation**

-The navigation consistst of logged in navigation and a "guest" navigation.
+The navigation consist of a "logged in" navigation and a "guest" navigation.
 The difference between the two is that when the user is logged in they will be able to reach the "my account" section.

 There is a navigation row for larger screens and a "hamburger" menu for smaller screens.